prryplatypus/ergate/docs/basics/creating-a-job.md

         app.run()
     ```

     1. In this case, we're creating a `Job` object with the `workflow_name` attribute set to `"my_first_workflow"`.
-We then serialize the job and put all of its data into the queue.
+The rest of the attributes are set to their defaults *before* submitting it to the queue, and therefore all of the job data is sent through the queue.

 ??? success "Solution 2"